CLAREMONT MCKENNA COLLEGE

 Is CMC hard to get into?

-It is important to note that Claremont Mckenna College is test optional for the 2020-2021 application cycle, due to COVID-19.
+It is important to note that Claremont Mckenna College will continue to be test optional for the 2021-2022 application cycle, due to COVID-19.
 As a result, admissions will put proportionately more weight on students’ transcripts.

 A lot of high school seniors ask themselves “Is X a hard college to get into?”
 But not many ask another queally important question: “Is it hard to get out?”
 Some schools seem appealing because of their competitive acceptance rate, but have such low graduation rates that they start to look like less desirable options.
-Fortunately, 91% of CMC students graduate in 6 years.
-A graduation rate that high suggests that CMC cultivates a supportive learning environment for students.
+Fortunately, CMC has a high graduation rate, with over 90% of students earning their degree in 6 years.
+This graduation rate suggests that CMC cultivates a supportive learning environment for students.

 What is Early Decision?

 Early decision is an application program for students for whom CMC is clearly their first choice.
 Early decision occurs in two rounds, I and II.
 ED I applications are due Nov.
-1 and are notified by Dec.
+1 and students are notified of their acceptance status by Dec.
 15. Accepted students must reply in early January.
-If you’re applying ED II, your application will be due January 5, the same date as regular decision, however you will be notified earlier, on February 15 as opposed to April 1.
+If you’re applying ED II, your application will be due January 5, the same date as regular decision applications, however you will be notified earlier, on February 15 as opposed to April 1.
 As such, accepted students must reply to their offer earlier, too; the reply deadline is early March for ED II and May 1 for regular decision.
-Merit scholarship applications are due Nov 1 for ED I and Dec 1 for ED II and RD.
 That’s a lot of dates to keep straight, but the most important thing to remember is that early decision is a binding application option.
 That means that in the event of your acceptance, you’ll have to withdraw all other college applications and/or not initiate new ones.
 You, your parents, and your counselor must sign a contract when you submit your early application, so CMC expects you to enroll if you are accepted.
 If you aren’t 100% certain that CMC is your first choice, you should apply regular decision.

 What special opportunities does CMC have?